Jabeyta91/azure-network-protocols/README.md

 - Create a resource group
 - Virtual network and subnets
-- Create two virtual machines and subnets one running windows the other Linux.
+- Create two virtual machines one running windows the other Linux.
 - Exam traffic using virtual machines using wireshark.

 <h2>Actions and Observations</h2>